 Waiting Period

-Long-term disability insurance policy plans include a waiting or elimination period.
+Long-term disability insurance coverage plans include a waiting or elimination period.
+During the waiting period, self-employed individuals may also rely on employment insurance to provide temporary financial assistance.
 The waiting period is the amount of time you must wait before benefits commence when you become disabled.
 Most policies have a waiting period of 90 to 120 days, although it can be anywhere between 30 days to two years.

-Because disability benefits are not issued immediately, it is important to have a sizeable emergency fund.
-This money can help you maintain financial stability until you start receiving the replacement income.
+Because disability benefits are not issued immediately, it is important to have a sizable emergency fund.
+These disability benefits can help you maintain financial stability until you start receiving the replacement income.

 Benefit Amount